Xavier Tavera Castro

 Xavier Tavera Castro (born August 5, 1971) is a Mexican photographer and artist.
 He was born and raised in Mexico City where he studied at the Universidad Autonoma Metropolitana.
 Tavera completed his Bachelor of Fine Arts in Photography from Minneapolis College of Art and Design (MCAD) in 2014.
 Tavera received his Master of Fine Arts in Photography and Moving Images from the University of Minnesota in 2017.
-He taught photography at Augsburg College (2012–2016), the University of Minnesota, Twin Cities (2016–2021), and is currently an assistant professor of art at Carleton College.
+He taught photography at Augsburg College and the University of Minnesota-Twin Cities, and is currently an assistant professor of art at Carleton College.
 Tavera's work has been exhibited at the Minneapolis Institute of Art, the Soap Factory, the Eide/Dalrymple Gallery at Augustana University, the Staniar Gallery at Washington and Lee University, the Athens Institute for Contemporary Art in Georgia, the Center for the Study of Political Graphics in Los Angeles, the Galeria del Hospital Maciel in Montevideo, Uruguay, and at ProjekTraum FN at l'atelier Glidden Wozniak in Friedrichshafen, Germany.
-Tavera received a McKnight Photography Fellowship in 2003 and his work has been recognized with OverExposureMN Grants, Minnesota State Arts Board, and the Minnesota State Arts Board Artists Initiative.
+Tavera received a McKnight Fellowship for Photography in 2003 and his work has been recognized with grants from OverExposureMN and the Minnesota State Arts Board.